This eCommerce Platforms buyer's guide is the ultimate guide to help you evaluate the best eCommerce solution for YOUR business needs.

 Open source software has become more and more popular in recent years because the software uses source code that is freely available on the internet.
 This means, the information is public and the code can be modified and updated by other users which has claimed to be good for constant updates.
 The main selling point here is you get to edit and create exactly what you want from your commerce solution.
 Open source solutions like Magento Community Edition (Open Source) and Reaction Commerce can facilitate customization and innovation, but a common downside is that it can be difficult and cumbersome to try to customize and string third party applications into their framework.
 We aren’t saying it can’t be done, but it usually requires extreme organization, a team of expensive, experienced, and certified developers, and extensive efforts in research and assembly of the resources, to create a functioning store.

 Commercial software is a better choice for companies looking for their software to come with the backing of a vendor that is dedicated to supporting and enhancing the software to ensure it meets the needs of the most demanding commerce organizations.
-Unlike open source software, commercial source code is owned by a vendor organization and can only be updated through them, which makes your source code less susceptible to hackers and other outside users.
+Unlike open source software, commercial source code is owned by a vendor organization and can only be updated through them.
 The main downside of commercial software from the likes of Shopify, Commercetools, BigCommerce, Moltin, and Salesforce, is that you’re beholden to the vendor’s roadmap to introduce new features you may want.

 Centralized monoliths vs decentralized microservices